markusressel/TutorialTooltip/README.md

-I want to give a big shoutout to Alessandro Crugnola ([sephiroth74](https://github.com/sephiroth74 "sephiroth74 GitHub Profile")) who has built his great [android-target-tooltip](https://github.com/sephiroth74/android-target-tooltip "android-target-tooltip on GitHub") library that adresses the same issue.
+I want to give a big shoutout to Alessandro Crugnola ([sephiroth74](https://github.com/sephiroth74 "sephiroth74 GitHub Profile")) who has built his great [android-target-tooltip](https://github.com/sephiroth74/android-target-tooltip "android-target-tooltip on GitHub") library that addresses the same issue.
 His work greatly impacted the way I am building this library and really helped me figure out how to do things right.